quanhoang-pm/quanhoang-pm.github.io/_posts/2020-05-10-ubuntu-installation-in-dual-boot-mode.md

 #### Side notes

-If you're not sure about the guide provided in English, here is [an article in Vietnamese][link:installation-in-vnm] presenting how to install Ubuntu OS alongside Windows OS.
+If you're not sure about the guide provided in English, here is [an article written in Vietnamese][link:installation-in-vnm] presenting how to install Ubuntu OS alongside Windows OS.

 You might want to name your USB with something like `Ubuntu20.04LTS`.
 It is relatively easy to rename a USB in Windows OS.
 As for this action in Ubuntu OS, you can use Disks application as mentioned in [this question][link:rename-USB] in askubuntu forum.